Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 ### Claims

-It is your responsibly to claim your land.
+It is your responsibility to claim your land.
 Staff are able to roll back griefs, although it doesn't completely recover everything.

-Claims do not expired.
+Claims do not expire.
 However; they will be removed by a staff depending on the circumstances.

 Claimed animals such as Parrots and Wolves can still be damaged even if they are in a claim.
 Suggest that you put them in your house.

 Item frames can also be punched off.
 If you are worried about it being stolen, cover it up or make sure there's no way for a person to reach that area.

 It's important when claiming that you don't overlap claim.
-It can be tricky to see where they are, but you are hold a stick + shift + right click and it'll show you claims around you.
+It can be tricky to see where they are, but if you hold a stick + shift + right click and it'll show you claims around you.
 Remember that your chest, when placed, also automatically creates a claim around it.
 Check if that's the case before freaking out.

 You need to claim at least 50 blocks from another person's build.
 If the person you're claiming next to doesn't care, then it's good.
 If they want it to be removed, then you'll need to relocate.